qingkaikong/blog/2018_20_jenkspy/README.md

-This week we will talk about the [Jenks Natural Breaks](https://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization), it is mostly useful for determine the map ranges.
-It finds the best way to split the data into ranges, for example, if we have 50 countries, 15 countries with 0 - 3 values, 20 countries with values from 5 - 10, and 15 countris with 15 - 20.
+This week we will talk about the [Jenks Natural Breaks](https://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization), it is mostly useful for determining the map ranges.
+It finds the best way to split the data into ranges, for example, if we have 50 countries, 15 countries with 0 - 3 values, 20 countries with values from 5 - 10, and 15 countries with 15 - 20.
 Therefore, if we want to plot them on a map with different colors, the best way we are splitting the data is 0-3, 3-10, and 10-20.
 The Jenks Natural Breaks is an algorithm that will figure this out by grouping the similar values into a group.
 Let's see the example below.
 I am using an existing package - [jenkspy](https://github.com/mthh/jenkspy), to calculate the breaks.
+You can find the notebook on [Qingkai's Github](https://github.com/qingkaikong/blog/tree/master/2018_20_jenkspy).

 ```python